itbilu/svg-chartist/README.md

 ```

 # API
-`chartistSvg` is exported as a function, you can reference it like this:
+`svg-chartist` is exported as a function, you can reference it like this:
 ```
 const chartistSvg = require('svg-chartist');
 ```